How Rent-to-Own Lease Agreements Benefit Both Tenants and Landlords

 For Tenants

 One important remedy for tenants is to inspect the house and get an appraisal.
 Since the rent-to-own lease agreement contains the future agreed-upon price of the home, this is the most important way for tenants to avoid paying above market value.
+In some agreements, tenants may be legally obligated to purchase the home, even if their financial situation changes.

 Moreover, since they will be financially responsible for maintenance, having an inspection gives the tenants a good sense of what major repairs the home needs and when the repairs need to be completed.
-For instance, if the HVAC unit has one more summer before it needs to be replaced, a cash-strapped tenant may find themselves unable to afford the repair.
+For instance, if the HVAC unit has one more summers before it needs to be replaced, a cash-strapped tenant may find themselves unable to afford the repair.

 In circumstances like these, it makes little sense to enter the rent-to-own lease agreement.
 You should only do so if you can afford not just the monthly rent payments but also the cost of both necessary repairs and regularly scheduled maintenance.
-Some experts recommend budgeting one per cent of a home's value a year to maintenance expenses.
+Some experts recommend budgeting one percent of a home’s value a year to maintenance expenses.
 While there are some things you can scrimp on—that new carpeting can wait—you will run into occasions when you have to spend money right away to fix a problem.
 You need to be prepared.

 Some Final Advice for Prospective Homeowners

 Homeownership is a long game with many financial and psychological rewards.
 For most Americans, it is the primary means of building wealth, and this wealth can be leveraged in a number of ways, making it possible to send your children to college, to consolidate outstanding debt, and to provide you with a secure retirement.
+The ultimate goal of these efforts is to purchase the home and achieve the security and satisfaction of having your own home.

 People who choose rent-to-own lease agreements must keep their eyes firmly on that prize, recognizing that they are buying creditworthiness and have to pay a premium for that privilege.
 Even if the house you are renting to own is not your dream home, it can put you on the property ladder and bring you much closer to purchasing the home of your dreams.
+Understanding the sales price and the structure of rent-to-own agreements is crucial for making an informed decision and ensuring the path to ownership is clear.

 Tenants interested in pursuing this option should think strategically about the long-term benefits for themselves and their families.
 Some questions you need to ask yourself are:

-• Can I afford to make necessary repairs to this property before I am able to exercise the purchase option?
+Can I afford to make necessary repairs to this property before I am able to exercise the purchase option?

-• Is the extra rent payment something I can afford?
+Is the extra rent payment something I can afford?

-• Am I either committed to living in this home or to transforming this home into a property that I can sell in a few years?
+Am I either committed to living in this home or to transforming this home into a property that I can sell in a few years?

 Even houses in poor condition or less than optimal locations can make good investments.
 For instance, you can cash out the equity in such a home to afford the down payment on a house that better meets your needs, and then continue to rent out the first home to someone else.